-- The scripting (or interpreted = no compilation is necessary) language supported in CIAO via Sherpa and ChIPS is Python (Python 3.5 as of CIAO 4.11) - The software package is distributed with CIAO, but users may opt to run their own custom installation instead - The CRATES and TRANSFORMS libraries provide access to the CIAO Data Model library and a high-level interface for performing World Coordinate System transformations. - Access to CIAO's plotting and modeling packages is available through the ChIPS and Sherpa modules.
+- The scripting (or interpreted = no compilation is necessary) language supported in CIAO via Sherpa and ChIPS is Python. - The software package is distributed with CIAO, but users may opt to run their own custom installation instead - The CRATES and TRANSFORMS libraries provide access to the CIAO Data Model library and a high-level interface for performing World Coordinate System transformations. - Access to CIAO's plotting and modeling packages is available through the ChIPS and Sherpa modules.
 Sherpa and ChIPS are importable modules for Python - You DO NOT need to know Python to use Sherpa and Chips, but IF YOU DO, you will be able to use its capabilities in your analysis